 However, this focus on speed has all too often come at the cost of quality.
 Organisations are now using the agile ceremonies, but often not changing their culture or mindset which means they are not getting the value and benefits of being agile rather than just doing agile.
-Planit as a company whose approach to Agile holds quality at its core, has set us in a unique position to partner with our clients.
+Planit, as a company whose approach to Agile holds quality at its core, is in a unique position to partner with our clients.

 Aiming Towards Agility

 Foreseeing the market demand, in June 2010 we formalised our Agile practice.
 At the helm was world-renowned Agile thought-leader, Leanne Howard, who established a strategic plan for uplifting our capability.
 That included:

 - Creating Agile training courses and learning resources